 7. Ask Questions to Engage Followers

-What: Improve engagement on social media by asking fun questions and encouraging responses.
-Followers are more likely to remember the content of the post, like the fact that Which Wich now offers Ultimate BLTs, if they interact with it in some way.
+What they’re doing: Improve engagement on social media by asking fun questions and encouraging responses.
+Followers are more likely to remember the content of the post, like the fact that Mei Mei has a special of sweet corn fritters, if they interact with it in some way.

 Why it's awesome: Social media is about more than just telling your followers what's happening at your restaurant.
 It's also about listening to them.
 Platforms like Facebook, Twitter, and Instagram are a great way to create a two-way dialogue with your customers.
-Ask questions like "fill in the blank," "what is your favorite item?" and "what item would you like to see on our menu?" to inspire followers to engage with your posts and to interact with you rather than simply continuing to scroll down the page.
-Which Wich, which topped the charts for social media engagement in Q1, uses Twitter polls to engage social media followers - and show off their fun brand (see #1 on this list).
+The question function on instagram stories is particularly engaging and fun for potential customers to use.
+Asking questions can inspire followers to engage with your posts and to interact with you, rather than simply continuing to scroll to the next story, or down the page.

 8. Capitalize on Trending Topics

-What: When social media was abuzz with a vicious Nor’easter named Stella hit Boston, Upper Crust Pizzeria chimed in on social media using the already trending hashtags (#openinBOS) and a photo of their team bundled up with a local weatherman.
+What they’re doing: Social media was abuzz when a vicious Nor’easter named Stella hit Boston, so Upper Crust Pizzeria chimed in on social media using the already trending hashtags (#openinBOS) and a photo of their team bundled up with a local weatherman.

 Why it’s awesome: Jumping on topics that are already trending on social media is a great way to increase exposure for your posts, especially if you have a clever take on the topic.
 Marketers call this strategy "newsjacking" and use it as a way to be seen by everyone following the popular trend.
 Upper Crust also took this opportunity to show off their staff (see #6 on this list).